Hedeby: Destruction

 In 1066 the town was sacked and burned by West Slavs.
 Following the destruction, Hedeby was slowly abandoned.
-People moved across the Schlei inlet, which separates the two peninsulas of Angeln and Schwansen, and founded the town of Schleswig.
+People moved across the Schlei inlet, which separates the two peninsulas of Angeln and Schwansen, to the growing town of Schleswig.
+Hedeby’s royal tolls and levies were transferred to the town by the monarchy.

 Archaeology

-20th-century excavations
+20th-century archaeology

 After the settlement was abandoned, rising waters contributed to the complete disappearance of all visible structures on the site.
 It was even forgotten where the settlement had been.
 This proved to be fortunate for later archaeological work at the site.

-Archaeological work began at the site in 1900 after the rediscovery of the settlement.
-Excavations were conducted for the next 15 years.
-Further excavations were carried out between 1930 and 1939.
+The exact location of the site was rediscovered by Sophus Muller in 1897.
+Archaeological work began at the site in 1900 after the rediscovery of the settlement with small-scale excavations by Johanna Mestorf.
+Excavations were conducted for the next 15 years, and additionally in 1921.
+These early efforts would result in over 350 small trenches being dug, and the discovery of a burial site within the rampart dating from earlier in the site's history, they were led by Wilhelm Splieth and Friedrich Norr.

+Further excavations were carried out between 1930 and 1939 by Nazi Germany’s Ahnenerbe, the pseudoscientific organization within the SS under Herbert Jankuhn.
+The results of Jankuhn’s discoveries were never published in detail.
+What has been published shows that this period saw the digging of several trial trenches, discovering a group of ten chamber burials, a cremation burial site, and two inhumation graves.

+Excavation in 1956 found more inhumation and cremation burials south of the rampart, which prompted many large-scale excavations.
+Klaus Raddatz, Heiko Steuer, and Konrad Weidemann investigated much of the cemetery site at that time, but their findings have not been published in detail.

+In 1963, Torsten Capelle and Kurt Schietzel conducted further work on the site, they were the source of the youngest find at the site, with an excavated well dated to 1020 A.D. by dendrochronology.

 Archaeological work on the site was productive for two main reasons: that the site had never been built on since its destruction some 840 years earlier, and that the permanently waterlogged ground had preserved wood and other perishable materials.
-After the Second World War, in 1959, archaeological work was started again and has continued intermittently ever since.
-The embankments surrounding the settlement were excavated, and the harbour was partially dredged, during which the wreck of a Viking ship was discovered.
+The embankments surrounding the settlement were excavated, and the harbour was partially dredged, during which the wrecks of multiple Viking ships were discovered, including the Hedeby 1.
 Despite all this work, only 5% of the settlement (and only 1% of the harbour) has as yet been investigated.

-The most important finds resulting from the excavations are now on display in the adjoining Haithabu Museum.
+The most important finds resulting from the excavations are now on display in the adjoining Hedeby Viking Museum.